convexengineering/gpkit/docs/source/debugging.rst

 A number of errors and warnings may be raised when attempting to solve a model.
 These can generally be classed into two types: models where there is no possible solution (primal infeasible models) and those where nothing stops the objective (or variables in the objective) from going to 0 or infinity (dual infeasible models).

-..
-Add section like the below once that code has made it to master:
 GPkit contains several tools for diagnosing which constraints and variables might be causing this infeasibility.
-The first thing to try with a GP that doesn't solve is running `m.debug()`, which will say what combinations of changes would make the model feasible.
-Of course, certain modeling errors (such as forgetting a constraint) will be harder to determine from this output than others.
-(NOTE: that speaks to a whole other modeling-process section that could be written...)
-Because SPs and sequential geometric programs do not have the same guarantees as geometric programs, the construction of feasibility models for them should be done by hand, as discussed below.
-(NOTE: add Relax to the discussion below as well)
+The first thing to do with a model `m` that won't solve is to run ``m.debug()``, which will search for changes that would make the model feasible.
+Certain modeling errors (such as forgetting a constraint) will be harder to determine from this output than others.

 Potential errors and warnings